Currency strength,

 What drives the numbers

-The calculation behind every bar and every signal.
+The calculation behind every bar, every badge, and every signal.

 Timeframe Weights